 9. Becoming by Michelle Obama

 It’s almost a cliche, by this point, for anyone who has ever stepped foot in the White House to write a memoir (especially if they intend to return).
 Michelle Obama, however, managed to break the mold.
 Becoming is no whistle-blowing take-down of the upper echelons, nor is it a simpering testament to the magic of democracy.
 It’s a refreshing and compelling account of the experiences that shaped America’s first black First Lady.
 I almost held off picking up this one (it’s the contrarian nature in me), but the consistent, long-term hype wore me down.
+Read my full review of Becoming here.

 13. Dark Emu by Bruce Pascoe